 SRQ1 - What are the fundamental morphometric elements and how to model their relationship?

 Chapter six proposes three fundamental elements based on two sources of input data.
-Buildings, represented as footprint polygons and street network, represented as polyline geometry, which can be further split to nodes and edges capturing intersections and streets, are direct inputs.
-Furthermore, buildings can be used to generate morphological tessellation, the smallest spatial unit substituting the role of plot within the morphometric assessment.
+Buildings, represented as footprint polygons and street network, represented as centreline geometry, which can be further split to nodes and edges capturing intersections and streets, are direct inputs.
+Furthermore, buildings can be used to generate morphological tessellation, the smallest spatial unit taking the role of the smallest spatial unit of analysis within the morphometric assessment.
 The relationships between all elements are then captured by the relational framework of urban form, structurally following overlapping semi-lattice argued for in @alexander1966.

 SRQ2 - What is the optimal Operational Taxonomic Unit of urban form and how to identify it in continuous urban fabric?

-The OTU, as understood within this study, is an urban tissue type for the level of taxonomy.
+The Operational Taxonomic Unit, as understood within this study, is an urban tissue type for the level of taxonomy.
 The way of identifying it in continuous urban fabric follows the mixture problem, i.e. delineation of populations based on morphometric profiles of individual features (building/tessellation cell entity).
-The method itself then measures primary and contextual characters, which are then used within cluster analysis (employing Gaussian Mixture Model method) defining tissue types (OTUs).
+The method itself then measures primary and contextual characters, which are then used within cluster analysis (employing Gaussian Mixture Model method) defining tissue types (Operational Taxonomic Units).

 SRQ3 - What are the taxonomic characters describing urban form?